perpendicularai/SeKernel_for_LLM/README.md

 - Internet-search

 ## ⚙️ How to:
-- Clone the repo and import the module into your project.
+- Clone the repo and import the modules into your project.
 Ensure that it is in the project directory.
 - ```
   import kernel
   import plugins